-The digitization will be done at Pella Public Library.
-A study room will be reclaimed to provide a permanent place for the digitization equipment.
+The digitization is being done at the Pella Public Library.
+A study room has been reclaimed to provide a permanent place for the digitization equipment.

-The equipment itself will be funded as part of the grant.
-The equipment purchased will be a high-resolution flat-bed scanner, as well as a high-resolution "book-edge" scanner.
-The library already owns an overhead camera-style optical sweep scanner.
+The equipment itself was funded as part of the initial IMLS grant.
+Equipment purchased included a high-resolution flat-bed scanner, as well as a high-resolution "book-edge" scanner.
+We also updated our overhead camera-style optical sweep scanner.

 Who will do the work?

-The grant provides for the hiring of a half-time (20 hours per week) Digitization Assistant to do the primary scanning and adding of descriptive metadata for the items.
+Grants provide for a part-time Library Digitization Assistant to do the primary scanning and adding of descriptive metadata for the items.

 Can I get more information about the project?